 You probably don’t want to use topical vapocoolants like IcyHot.
 They can aggravate the eyes.

-These stretches are simple and usually offer quick relief, especially when used with ice-and-stretch.
+These stretches are simple and usually offer quick relief from this headache in the brow.
+Additionally, they are faster nd more effective when used with ice-and-stretch.

 For more complete, longer-lasting relief, precede this by stretching the upper neck with The Box.
 It can be hard to balance the temporomandibular joint (TMJ) when the base of the head is not properly balanced on the upper neck.